Hiking the Natural Bridge Canyon Trail in Death Valley National Park

 The parking lot for the Natural Bridge Trail is located at the end of the bumpy 1.5-mile (2.4 km) Natural Bridge Road.

-That said, most 2WD cars should be able to make the drive to the trailhead.
+That said, most 2WD cars should be able to make the drive to the trailhead, granted that the area hasn’t seen any recent heavy rain.

 Google Maps Directions: Natural Bridge Canyon Trailhead